Social media can be a helpful tool when looking for a job - here's how to make the most of it.

 - Monitor what other people post on your wall and your tags.

 - Ask others to remove photos or inappropriate mentions of you from social sites.

-- Don’t make negative or inappropriate comments or jokes about people or organisations
+- Share news and have your opinion, however, don’t make negative or inappropriate comments or jokes about people or organisations

 Graduate recruiters from Guidewire, Glanbia, Jameson, Accenture explain the importance of an online presence - 2.02 minutes